 Unlike most other budget options, this one comes with a lifetime warranty.
 Nikon has a very good reputation for customer service.
 Premium coverage is a big plus for us at this price, especially since .22s tend to be handed down.

-Previous buyers said they were surprised at the quality of the adjustment turrets, as compared to other budget scopes.
-The turrets are usually a weak point, but the Nikon’s are clear and precise.
+We’re particularly impressed by the quality of the adjustment turrets, as compared to other budget scopes.
+The turrets are usually a weak point on inexpensive optics, but the Nikon’s are clear and precise.
 They have a satisfying motion and click.

 This is an extremely high-quality fixed scope that’s capable enough for most .22 based shooting.
-It’s more expensive than the other two options, but is markedly higher in quality (and it’s still less expensive than most centerfire scopes).
-It’s an excellent choice for people who need a shorter-range model for shooting around their property and for basic target practice.
-A thoroughly reliable, dependable scope!
+It’s more expensive than the other two options, but is markedly higher in quality (and it’s still less expensive than most centerfire models).

 The Scout has been recommended by Guns and Ammo testers, among others, as extremely simple to use, and very hard to damage.
 It’s been a favorite among shooting classes and hunting centers for years for this very reason.

 Since it’s been designed specifically for .22 rifles, it complements the caliber’s lightness and agility.
-Many hunters complimented the low-profile design, since it fits in naturally between the barrel and the receiver.
+We’re big fans of the low-profile design, since it fits in naturally between the barrel and the receiver.
 The turrets and objective end are unobtrusive, and the scope itself is very light.
 That’s a result of the fixed lens as well as the lightweight aluminum tube construction.

 The adjustment turrets are capped and very low-profile, so they’re also hard to accidentally damage.
 We particularly love how low the caps are on this model compared to the Nikon, for instance.

 The quality of the glass and knobs really sets this scope apart from the competition.
-While there’s not really a good objective measure for how good a lens is, most buyers cited the lenses as being the real selling point for us.
+While there’s not really a good objective measure for how good a lens is, the lenses are the real selling point for us.
 An experienced eye will definitely notice a difference between this and less pricey optics.

 Leupold scopes come with a lifetime warranty, which is good for as long as the scope’s around.
 That way you can pass it on, and every owner will be covered.